-Every morning, the children have a Literacy and Maths lesson.
+Every morning, the children have an English and Maths lesson.
 These are taught within their individual classes.

 We follow the Maths No Problem scheme and the pupils thoroughly enjoy the challenges that come with it.
 The children explore various problems by using different maths equipment and drawing pictures.

 English (Reading and Writing) units follow a two week structure which is consistently adapted throughout the school (see our writing page).
 Pupils learn and consolidate new skills based on a variety of different books, within a wide range of contexts.
 The text types covered in Year 2 include: information texts, instruction texts, short stories and recounts.
 We believe that learning to read is one of the most important things your child does at school.
 Pupils read individually during most English lessons.
 Our goal is for all pupils to be independent readers and have a real love of reading by the time they leave Year 2.

 Throughout their Humanities lessons, pupils explore the Great Fire of London, the Story of Lady Godiva, the United Kingdom, World Geography and map skills.
 They also have opportunities to develop their writing skills in these subject areas (see our humanities page).
-Weekly science lessons as well as RE and PSHE lessons also form part of our curriculum in Year 2.
+Weekly science lessons as well as RE or PSHE (every other half term) lessons also form part of our curriculum in Year 2.
 Science topics covered include: plants, animals including humans, habitats and living things and materials and their properties (see our science page).

 Letters to parents

 - Mrs Nolan – Gamma class teacher

 Carousel & PE days